Compliance with GDPR and with the Data Protection Acts

 Phone +353 578 648 800 or +353 761 104 800

-The Council is developing a policy on the use of CCTV and details of this policy are here.
+The Council is developing a policy on the use of CCTV and details of the Council's CCTV Statement are here.

 We protect your information with procedural, physical and technological measures and controls to ensure (in so far as it is possible) a safe and secure location for your personal data.
 The Council is committed to securing personal data through a range of measures aimed at minimising risks of the following outcomes relating to personal data.